code-chandan/MechaGrip/journal.md

 ---

-### [Day 5] The Elbow Bends (Finally)
+### July 14th The Elbow Bends (Finally)
-The elbow link kept clipping into the shoulder.
-Had to redesign the range stop and swap out a bearing seat.
-Looks right now.
-Also added cable routing holes like a nerd.
+The elbow link just kept beefing with the shoulder constant clipping drama.
+So I went full engineer, redesigned the range stop, swapped out the bearing seat, and now it finally looks like a real mech arm.
-**Hours spent:** 2 hours
+Time sacrificed: 2 hours.
+Worth it for the smooth joints.

 ---

-### [Day 6] Shoulder Day
+### July 15th Shoulder Day
-Made the shoulder beefier after stress-testing.
-It’s now a swooping, 3D-printable chunk of plastic magic.
-Built a hollow for a limit switch too, just in case.
+Had to buff up the shoulder.

-**Hours spent:** 3 hours
+Time sunk: 3 hours, but at least the shoulder’s built like a tank now.

 | Image | Description |
 |-------|-------------|